-- It takes approx 2 hours 15 minutes for a round so why not come for the day (play 2 rounds) and enjoy some great food for lunch in our brand new Clubhouse (Clubhouse Grill and Teeroom).
+- It takes approx 2 hours 15 minutes for a round, so why not come for the day (play 2 rounds) and enjoy some great food for lunch in our Clubhouse (Clubhouse Grill and Teeroom).

 - Experienced pro shop staff, first class caterers and the club’s administration team ensure a warm welcome to Shiskine GTC and that your day is always one to remember.

-- Please give us a call to book a tee time on 01770 860 226.
-We would always recommend that you try and phone ahead & reserve a tee time as we are a busy club and we have many competitions also.
+- Please book a tee time via the ‘Visitor Booking’ tab on the Home Page, or give us a call on 01770 860548.
+We would always recommend that you try and reserve a tee time, as we are a busy club and we often have competitions.